 VIX Futures Risk.
 VIX futures contracts can be highly volatile and the Fund may experience sudden and large losses when buying, selling or holding such instruments; you can lose all or a portion of your investment within a single day.
 Investments linked to equity market volatility, including VIX futures contracts, can be highly volatile and may experience sudden, large and unexpected losses.
 VIX futures contracts are unlike traditional futures contracts and are not based on a tradable reference asset.
 The VIX is not directly investable, and the settlement price of a VIX futures contract is based on the calculation that determines the level of the VIX.
-As a result, the behavior of a VIX futures contract may be different from a traditional futures contracts may fluctuate widely based on a variety of factors including changes in overall market movements, political and economic events and policies, wars, acts of terrorism, natural disasters (including disease, epidemics and pandemics), changes in interest rates or inflation rates.
+As a result, the behavior of a VIX futures contract may be different from a traditional futures contract whose settlement price is based on a specific tradable asset and may differ from an investor's expectations.
+The market for VIX futures contracts may fluctuate widely based on a variety of factors including changes in overall market movements, political and economic events and policies, wars, acts of terrorism, natural disasters (including disease, epidemics and pandemics), changes in interest rates or inflation rates.
 High volatility may have an adverse impact on the performance of the Fund.
 An investor in any of the Fund could potentially lose the full principal of his or her investment within a single day.